-One of the recipients of 2016 next generation bursary and 2015 Artist in the community scheme awards from Arts council Ireland.
+One of the recipients of 2016 next generation bursary, 2015 Artist in the community scheme awards and 2020 Arts participation Bursary from Arts council Ireland.

 Films screened in international film festivals including Uruguay international short film festival and winner of best film and best director award at Fokana film festival, Illinois, USA.

 Wrote, directed and did post production for 8 short films and one feature length tele-film collaborating with groups, families and individuals in Ireland.

 I have lived in Ireland since 2006 and arrived with a background informed by Indian Keralite culture where I had been immersed in a tradition of Kerala filmmaking.
 Over the last ten years I have produced and directed seven short self-funded films and in later films with support from the Arts Council.
 Following the tradition of diasporic or ethnic cinema by filmmakers in Europe in themes and subject matter and utilizing participatory practices of community filmmaking, while collaborating creatively in a similar way to socially engaged art practice methods.
 I will argue that I have developed a unique practice, possibly as the only culturally diverse socially engaged filmmaker in Ireland, focused on reflecting experiences of migration, displacement, and diasporic dwelling by way of exploring identity, belonging and intergenerational relationality among migrants from a Keralite, Indian origin.